 Davinci Resolve is a broadly utilized application.
 Compared to other editing software like Adobe Premiere Pro, Resolve’s specifications are more demanding.
 Presently, you can manage with a quad-core CPU however the fundamental difference lies in the memory and VRAM.
 It’ll work well with 16GB RAM however if you are aiming for 4K, the minimum specified RAM is 16GB.
 Thus, it must be noticed that some laptops on our list probably won’t have the option to use this program to its fullest capacity.

 Adobe Premiere Pro

-Adobe Premiere Pro is the most commonly used video editing software among the mainstream audience of filmmakers.
+Adobe Premiere Pro is the most commonly used software among the mainstream audience of filmmakers.
 The minimum CPU requirements to run this program are an Intel 6th Gen or AMD FX processor.
 Moreover, 8GB RAM at the very least will be required with a VRAM of 2GB supplied by a dedicated graphics card.

-Keeping in mind that Final Cut is a great video editing software, the only device in our list consisting of video editing laptops under $2000 is a single MacBook.
+Keeping in mind that Final Cut is a great software, the only device in our list consisting of video editing laptops under $2000 is a single MacBook.
 Nevertheless, Final Cut will work brilliantly with 4GB of Ram and VRAM of 256MB.
-One thing to keep in mind here is that this is only possible due to the brilliant optimization of this video editing software on Apple products.
+One thing to keep in mind here is that this is only possible due to the brilliant optimization of this software on Apple products.